 Continue W along Dundas St. On your left is the:

-Newly renovated -- by local boy Frank Gehry, who grew up around the corner -- and now blessed with the brilliant Thomson Collection, the AGO is arguably Toronto's best gallery.
+Renovated in 2008 by local boy Frank Gehry, who grew up around the corner, the AGO is arguably Toronto's best gallery.
 Visit for the stellar collection of paintings by Canadian legends and European masters, the best collection of Henry Moore sculpture in the world, the photography gallery, and much more.
-A recent gift from local collector and philanthropist Dr. Ydessa Hendeles added 32 Canadian and international contemporary artworks -- the most significant single gift of contemporary art in the AGO's 110-year history.
+A gift from local collector and philanthropist Dr. Ydessa Hendeles added 32 Canadian and international contemporary artworks -- the most significant single gift of contemporary art in the AGO's history.

 Walk behind the AGO, following Beverley St. S. Behind the AGO, you'll find: